hmcts/cpp-module-terraform-azurerm-functionapp/README.md

 # AzureRM FunctionApp Module

-When developing new features to this module.
-Do not forget to update [for_terratest.tfvars](examples/complete/for_terratest.tfvars) file and you can read [README.md](tests/terratest/README.md) for more details
+When developing new features to this module, do not forget to update [for_terratest.tfvars](examples/complete/for_terratest.tfvars) file so terratest does not fail.
+You can read [README.md](tests/terratest/README.md) for more details

 <!-- BEGIN_TF_DOCS -->